dan-laurie/Marauder_Musk/README.md

 ## Future Additions

- - Multiple levels, each one with a harder degree of difficultly .
+ - Multiple levels, each one with a harder degree of difficultly.
  - A local storage leaderboard that displays previous players highest scores.

 ## Key Learning Points